 |To understand why I decided to organize a local walk this year we have to understand my battle with Chiari.
 My symptoms started showing up 23 years ago as unbearable headaches and other symptoms mainly syncope that my physician couldn't figure out a reason way but for the most part I managed to maintain a "normal" active lifestyle working full time around 50 hours a week and keeping up with my 3 kids ages 13/12/9 even coaching some baseball, football, and soccer but all that changed June of 2018 when I had a major episode at work and had to have an ambulance called.
 All my test come normal as usual and as I laid on the hospital bed in and out of conscious sweat dripping down my face for no reason, the ER doctor looked and said we have to figure something out for you and ordered a CT scan and when he looked at the images he told me I needed to be admitted but they didn’t have a neurologist or neurosurgeon on staff but he made a call and I had to be at Baptist Health at 8 AM to see a neurosurgeon.
 So the next morning I go and see the "best" neurosurgeon in the area and am told I have Chiari 1.5 and am 12 mm...
 That's really all I can remember because they was a lot of medical mumble jumble.
 At this point he says we are going to try and avoid surgery because of the award to risk factor.
 My symptoms just got worst from there to the point I spent 10 days in the hospital under the care of both neuro and cardio but still blacked out 18 days and coded twice.
 But the physicians were more worried about blame each other's field of expertise (cardio said it was neuro and neuro said no its cardio) to actually figure out what was going on or put things together and have an eureka moment and say thus is related to your Chiari.
 It's at this point they decided I was no longer able to work after thirty years or drive and needed a walker to get around.
 It was also at this time I decided to become an advocate for myself and the other because too many of us continue to hear "Chiari don't cause that" or "It's all in your head" etc. This was the point I decided I would get involved with a Conquer Chiari Walk Across America.
 But I didn't realize the challenge I sign up for especially with my decompression surgery happen on June 21, 2019 right in the height of planning the event.
 I had some people try to talk me out of doing this year and just focus on recovering and aim for next year but this was my focus while I was struggling and I had faith with my wife/co-organizer (Stephanie) and my other co-organizer Brittney we could get it done.
 It's been a uphill battle especially with the unknown factor of Chiari making it a challenge to find a location, sponsors, etc and the fact that my symptoms continue to get worst to the point that I am now having seizures to go along with everything else.
 But I have enjoyed my journey as a first year coordinator and am counting down the days till the event and am already looking forward to CCWA2020!|

 We are Nichole and Karen Josey from Swartz Creek, MI.
-This is our fourth year heading up the walk in Shelby Township, MI and we could not be more honored to be in this role.
-We have attended the walk here in Michigan since 2013 with a team and love being on the other side these last four years.
+This is our fifth year heading up the walk in Shelby Township, MI and we could not be more honored to be in this role.
+We have attended the walk here in Michigan since 2013 with a team and love being on the other side these last five years.

 Nichole was diagnosed with Chiari at age 19 in 2011.
 Her journey with Chiari began way before that however, although we were unsure as to what it was.
 She started showing symptoms of Chiari in the Fall of 2009.
 As many with Chiari have experienced and families can sympathize too, we went through many different doctors appointments, for 2 years, finally receiving the diagnosis in 2011.
 Nichole had her first decompression surgery in August of 2012 with another following exactly 2 weeks later.
 Since August 28th of 2012 Nichole has been doing good without any complications.